GiovanniStephens/cardinality-constrained-optimisation/README.md

 An issue with this alternative function is that it is slow to estimate.
 It cannot be repeated quickly for thousands of hypothetical portfolios.
 The Sharpe Ratio is a fast way to gauge whether the portfolio would be any good.

+Another approach is to optimise the portfolio such that all holdings contribute equally to the portfolio risk (i.e., risk parity portfolio).

 # Approach

 To solve the cardinality constrained problem, I create an approximate solution using an evolutionary algorithm.
 Each chromasome is a portfolio of N ETFs.
 The objective function is maximised for each subset portfolio.